3 min read

 RCG to build Chatham Island 4G network

 Crown Infrastructure Partners says it will spend $11.5 million on a new telecommunications network for the Chatham Islands.
 The money includes contributions from the Provincial Growth Fund, money earmarked for the second stage of the Rural Broadband Initiative.
-The three mobile operators; Spark, Vodafone and 2degrees will also contribute.
+All three mobile network operators; Spark, Vodafone and 2degrees will also contribute.

-The Commerce Commission says it has completed its review of consumer mobile phone bills.
-In a response to industry criticism of its methodology, the Commission has revised the reported analysis of existing bills it used to criticise industry practices.
-The tweaked numbers means that fewer customers could potentially save money by switching plans, while at the same time the average savings customers could make would increase.
+The Commerce Commission has officially completed its baseline review of consumer mobile phone bills, wrapping up an inquiry that began in late 2020 to assess whether New Zealanders were on the best value plans.
+In a response to sharp industry criticism over its initial methodology, the Commission has revised the reported analysis of existing bills it used to criticise retail service provider (RSP) practices.

 2degrees waives Aussie roaming fees